-- Whole grains - You won't find any refined flours here - these are made with just whole grain oat flour.
+- Whole grains - You won't find any refined flours here - these are made with just whole grain oat flour (try my easy oat flour chocolate chip cookies or healthy oat flour pancakes for more ways to use oat flour).

 - Gluten free, dairy free, oil free - These muffins are full of healthy, real food ingredients, and are free from gluten, dairy, and oil.

-- One bowl - Everything is mixed together in one bowl - less mess, less clean-up!
+- One bowl - Like my almond flour blackberry muffins, everything is mixed together in one bowl - less mess, less clean-up!

 Ingredient Notes